aceinnolab/Inkycal/README.md

 <img src="https://github.com/aceisace/E-Paper-Calendar-with-iCal-sync-and-live-weather/blob/master/Gallery/Installer-v1.2-screenshot.png" width="700">

 ## Adding details to the programm
 Once the packages are installed, navigate to the home directory, open 'E-Paper-Master' and open the file 'settings.py' inside the Calendar folder.
 Adjust the values as needed.
 You can use the table below as a reference.
+You can edit the settings.py file by typing:
+`nano /home/pi/E-Paper-Master/Calendar/settings.py` in the Terminal.

 | Parameter |  Description |
 | --- | --- |